 (Open colorful birds) Print the birds.
 Laminate them and press them on the floor.
 Much like in musical chairs, children walk around the daycare to the sound of music.
 When the music stops, children must quickly find a bird to stand on.
 You may remove one bird at the end of each round.

 Set a large bowl on the floor.
 Give each child a few feathers.
 Have them stand right in front of the bowl and try to drop their feathers inside, releasing them from shoulder height.
 After several tries, challenge children by using a smaller bowl.

 Ask a child a question and when he responds, the other children must repeat his answer three times.

 Yes or no?

 Give each child a feather.
-Place it in the palm of their hand.
-Ask them to blow on their feather to make it fly.
+Have them set their feather in the palm of their hand and blow on it to send it flying through the air.

 Whistle like a bird